lucasmouilleron/TCTBlog/_posts/2014-11-04-magazines-publishing.md

 ---
 {% include JB/setup %}

-Digital magazine publications are divided in 2 categories : __enhanced PDF__ and __actual digital magazines__.
+Digital publications are divided in 4 categories : __PDF viewers__, __digital publications__, __agregators__ and __custom apps__.

-_The PDF kind_ is pretty fast to deploy as it consists of uploading a _flatten PDF_ and eventually add additionnal contents (links and youtube videos).
+__PDF viewers__ are pretty fast to deploy as they consist of uploading a _flatten PDF_ and eventually add additionnal contents (links and youtube videos).
-It requires __no coder AND no designer__.
+It requires __no developper and no graphic designer__.
 It does the job quick and dirty.

-_The digital magazine_ kind can be a bit more challenging.
+Some platforms propose subscription mechanisms.

+Usually, __digital publications__ propose _wider distribution options_ (native apps, newsstands), _subscription management_ and _content monetization_ via _per issue purchase_ or _subscription models_.
-If most of the tools provide a web editor, it __involves a designer__ configuring the digital magazines within _Adobe Indesign and a plugin_.
+If most of the tools provide a web editor and PDF import, publications are designed within _Adobe Indesign and a plugin_ and involve __a graphic designer__ aware of publication flows.
-The issue is then compiled and made available.

-Most of the tools propose __content monetization__ via _per issue purchase_ or _subscription models_.
+Finally, __custom apps__ are very flexible as they allow ... everything.
+They require of course a __developpement team__.
+Some tools and SDK help managing the subscriptions management.

 ## Issuu
 [![Issu](http://haveidols.com/grabs/Screen%20Shot%202014-11-04%20at%2017.09.07.png)](http://issuu.com)

+- Type : PDF viewer
 - Contents : PDF
 - Editor : web editor
 - Distribution : HTML5 embeddable web viewer, Issuu native apps (iOS, Android and Windows)